In this tutorial, we will create realistic watercolor brushes for Photoshop from scanned paper using watercolor strokes and washes.

 Use Control-N to create a new document and use the following settings: 1500 x 1000 px; 300 dpi.

-Go to File > Place and put your scanned paper inside the document.
+Go to File > Place and put your scanned paper into the document.

 Resize your scanned paper to the borders of the document, so one of the brushes will be placed in the center, and click Enter.